What Are Checkpoints And Why Are They Important

 Preventing Cancer Development

-For example, mutations in genes involved in DNA repair pathways, such as BRCA1 and BRCA2, can lead to checkpoint defects and an increased risk of breast and ovarian cancer.
+To give you an idea, mutations in genes involved in DNA repair pathways, such as BRCA1 and BRCA2, can lead to checkpoint defects and an increased risk of breast and ovarian cancer.
 Similarly, mutations in genes involved in the SAC can lead to aneuploidy and an increased risk of various types of cancer.

 Ensuring Proper Development